 Samsung Galaxy Z Flip 3 Pricing and availability

 Compare Samsung Galaxy Z Flip3 plans

 You can also purchase the Samsung Galaxy Z Flip3 on a handset repayment plan from Telstra, Optus, Vodafone or Woolworths.
 This will split the cost of your new phone over 12, 24 or 36 months, and you'll get a mobile plan with it too.

 The Samsung Galaxy Z Flip 3 was tested over a 1 week intensive period, using all functions and benchmarking performance, camera features and battery life.

-We compare all phones against similarly priced devices at the time of testing to provide a broader picture of your choices within a range, although in the case of the Galaxy Z Flip 3 there's only one competing flip foldable, the Motorola Moto RAZR, and Motorola Australia has yet to provide a review sample for comparative purposes.
+We compare all phones against similarly priced devices at the time of testing to provide a broader picture of your choices within a range.
+This includes foldables such as the Samsung Galaxy Z Fold 3 and Microsoft Surface Duo 2.
+Although in the case of the Galaxy Z Flip 3 there's only one competing flip foldable, the Motorola Moto RAZR, and Motorola Australia has yet to provide a review sample for comparative purposes.

 As the Galaxy Z Flip 3 sits within the premium phone price space, we have instead compared against similarly priced non-folding phones as a result.

 Images: Alex Kidman